fangq/mmc/mmc/trunk/examples/validation/README.txt

 5.2 open benchbox.sh, edit the thread number (-t) and thread block size (-T) based on the compute capability of your card.
-For 8800GT/9800GT, the -T number can not exceed 128; for 280/285/295, -T can not be more than 256; for 470, -T can not be more than 576
+For 8800GT/9800GT, the -T number can not exceed 128; for 280/285/295, -T can not be more than 256; for 470, -T can not be more than 576 (for MCX 0.4.9 or newer, using -A option is recommended)
 5.3 run benchbox.sh to generate the MCX output box.mc2

-6. When all simulations are down, you start matlab again, and run plotcuberes to generate the plots.
+6. When all simulations are done, you start matlab again, and run plotcuberes to generate the plots.